jeremyprice/game/readme.md

         - Fight monster until either the monster of player's HP reaches < 1
         - Chance event, if any, takes place
         - Player selects next room

+###### To do:
+- Write a prompt to replace the current checks in room.chooseDoor
+- Add help command
+- Add skills
+- Add classes
+- Add races
+- Add levels
+- Add monster
+- Added items and inventory
+- Change roll100 to return 1 through 100 (instead of 0 through 99)
+- Increase difficulty based on roomCt
+- Add difficulty option
+- Add type guard for name